Definition of curling

 : a game in which two teams of four players each slide curling stones over a stretch of ice toward a target circle

-First Known Use of CURLING
+First Known Use of curling

-Seen & Heard
+Seen and Heard

 What made you want to look up curling?
 Please tell us where you read or heard it (including the quote, if possible).